 - Location: New Mexico

-Depending on the fee you paid the New Mexico Motor Vehicle Division (MVD) when you first applied or last renewed, your driver’s license will expire in four or eight years.
-(If you’re 75 or older, it will expire every year.)
+Depending on the fee you paid the New Mexico Motor Vehicle Division (MVD) when you first applied or last renewed, your driver’s license will expire in 4 years or 8 years.
+(If you’re 75 years old or older, it is valid for 1 year.)

-You can renew your license up to 90 days before it expires (which is usually 30 days after your birth date), and you have a “grace period” of 30 days after it expires.
+You can renew your license up to 90 days before it expires, and you have a “grace period” of 30 days after it expires.
 After that, you’re driving illegally and can’t hit the roads again until you renew.

 You must also maintain proof of financial responsibility on each vehicle you own.
 Refer to our Insurance Center for details about minimum liability coverage requirements, cash deposits, and security loans, as well as to shop for the best available car insurance rate.

-To renew a valid driver’s license, you must appear in person at an MVD field office.
+To renew a valid driver’s license, you may go online, if eligible, or appear in person at an MVD field office.

 Before you check below for details about the renewal process, check your driving record to make sure your license is valid―if it’s not, you may have a different process to follow.